-The Board of Elections also hired a second attorney, Bryan Sells, but did so without the approval of the commission and without a legally-binding contract, according to Drake.
+The Board of Elections also hired a second attorney, Bryan Sells, who has more direct experience with election law, but did so without the approval of the commission and without a legally-binding contract, according to Drake.

 That means that the Board of Elections may have broken the law twice: once in the switch to paper ballots, and a second time by hiring Sells.

 Sells and Mitchell are now billing the local government for a total of $41,633 ($23,618 for Sells and $18,015 for Mitchell).
 These bills include travel to and from Athens, legal research, preparation for the hearing and multiple phone conversations with Board of Elections Chairman Jesse Evans.
 It also includes $4,475 in fees coming after the hearing on March 11 had ended; their services were retained through April 1.